prishanmu/Movies_FlaskApp/README.md

 ## How to use

-1. Follow the routes to get to each part of the application
+1. Follow the routes to get to each part of the application - links to most routes are in the index, or explained in the index.
-2. Use the forms to input new data
+2. To input movies, you must still use the route from Project 3.
+3. After some movies are added, the other links will be more useful (all movies, all directors, top movies, ratings visualized)

 ## Routes in this application
-- `/movie/new` -> this is where to input new movies to the database
+- `/` -> the index, where you can click on links to (newly added for Final Project)
+- `/all_movies` -> a list of all movies in database, part of Project 3
+- `/all_directors` -> a list of all directors in database, part of Project 3
-- `/top_movies` -> this route lists all movies that have an imdb rating of 8 or above.
+- `/top_movies` -> this route lists all movies that have an imdb rating of 8 or above, newly added for Final Project
-- `/ratings/<genre>` -> this route takes an input and shows a boxplot of the ratings in a genre.
+- `/ratings/visualized` -> this route shows a histogram with the distribution of ratings within the database, newly added for Final Project
+- `/movie/new/<title>/<genre>/<director>/<rating>` -> takes an input to add a movie to the database, part of Project 3.

 ## How to run tests
 1. First install requirements.txt